solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

     (via SHA-NI on x86, via Firedancer's SystemVerilog implementation on AWS F1 FPGA), whereas BLAKE3 and SHA-3 are not.
 (SHA-3 is only available on recent Arm cores)
+  - As of 2023-Oct, the Merkle tree root for an empty input vector is unspecified, which is a specification bug.
+The canonical PoH Merkle tree in the Solana Labs implementation does not define the empty tree either.
+    Therefore, we introduce zero as the sentinel value for the root of an empty hash tree.

 - *Leaf count suffix*:
   The PoH tree implicitly expands the internal leaf count to a power of two,